replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 * The installer is running on a 64-bit platform.
 * The installer is running on a [supported OS](/docs/install-with-kurl/system-requirements#supported-operating-systems).
 * The server has at least 2 CPUs.
 (Warns when there are less than 4 CPUs.)
 * At least 4 GiB of memory is available.
-(Warna when there is less than 8GiB.)
+(Warns when there is less than 8GiB.)
 * Swap is disabled.
 * Firewalld is disabled.
 * SELinux is disabled.